cheuktingli/psitip/README.rst

 Integration with Jupyter Notebook and LaTeX output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Psitip can be used within Jupyter Notebook.
+PSITIP can be used within Jupyter Notebook.

 - Add the line :code:`PsiOpts.setting(repr_latex = True)` at the beginning to turn on LaTeX output.